-- A place where the two wind masses meet is called a front. - Hence it being called the frontal rainfall.
-Its's received in districts like Abim, Kotido, Kaabong and Bukedea
+- A place where the two wind masses meet is the from. - Hence it being called the frontal rainfall.
+Its's received I districts like Abiro, Kolido, Kaabong and Bukedea

 Reliefrainfall (OROGRAPHIC)

 - This type of rainfall is received in highland areas.
 These include mountains and hills.
 A mountain has two sides i.e. - The leeward and windward side(s).
 When evaporation takes place, warm moist wind rises to the top of the highland, condenses from above it and forms rain. - The leeward side of a mountain receives very little or no rainfall because it receives dry winds.
 This is because the winds have lost all the moisture by the time they descend towards this side.